zowe/docs-site/docs/user-guide/cli-using-test-zosmf-connection.md

 - `<host>`

-    Specifices the host.
+    Specifies the host.

 - `<port>`

-    Specifices the port.
+    Specifies the port.

 - `<username>`

-    Specifices the username.
+    Specifies the username.

 - `<password>`

-    Specifices the password.
+    Specifies the password.

 ### Default profile

-After you [create a profile](../user-guide/cli-using-initializing-team-configuration.md), verify that you can use your *default profile* to communicate with z/OSMF:
+After you create a profile in a configuration (such as a [global team configuration file](../user-guide/initializing-team-configuration)), verify that you can use your *default profile* to communicate with z/OSMF:

 ```
 zowe zosmf check status